 You can get yourself a whole meal if you take advantage of cashback.

 New members of Quidco can get a takeaway free after cashback from Hungryhouse, or if you love pizza, you can choose to get a Domino’s.

 Take a look at all the Quidco new member offers.

 Have a birthday

 Oh, it’s not your birthday until next month?
 Well…does the restaurant need to know that?

-There are loads of restaurants that offer freebies (and money off) when it’s your birthday.
+There are loads of restaurants that offer birthday freebies (and money off) to help you celebrate.